sparklemotion/csspool/README.txt

 == Description

-CSSpool (pronounced "cesspool") is a SAC parser for parsing CSS.
+CSSpool (pronounced "cesspool") is a validating SAC parser for CSS.
 The parser calls methods on a document handler depending on what it has found.
 CSSPool currently only supports CSS 2.1.
+CSSPool will not yield invalid properties or selectors.

 == Dependencies